Map

 Diversion 3 for Closure of English Street - Mount Crescent, Bridge Street, Church Street

-Temporary Road Closure to part of A76 William Street, Lurgan. (expected to continue into next week)
+Temporary Road Closure to part of A76 William Street, Lurgan. (remains closed last updated 26 March 25)

 This is to facilitate safety measures due to a building which is in danger of collapse.